-- Hong Kong, China continues to join other Members to reiterate our concerns about the Appellate Body impasse, as well as our commitment to work constructively with all WTO Members to restore a fully and well-functioning dispute settlement system by 2024 as mandated in the MC12 Outcome Document. - Thank you.
+- Hong Kong, China would like to continue to join other Members to reiterate our concerns about the AB impasse, which has also been mentioned by various Members under the previous item.
+We would also like to emphasise our commitment to work constructively with all WTO Members to restore a fully and well-functioning dispute settlement system by 2024 as mandated in MC12 and reaffirmed in the MC13 Ministerial Decision. - Thank you.